Here's who should've gone 1st in every Draft

 Should’ve picked: Lewis

-One could argue this should be No. 2 pick Hunter Greene, who continues to show ace potential.
-As for Lewis, his .913 OPS in the Majors is undercut by his difficulty staying healthy throughout his pro career.
-We'll give him the benefit of the doubt for now, with no clear-cut answer presenting itself.
+Perhaps this should be No. 2 pick Hunter Greene, who continues to show ace potential, or 2024 breakout Tanner Houck.
+(Outfielder Daulton Varsho actually leads the class in WAR.)
+As for Lewis, his .945 OPS in the Majors is undercut by his difficulty staying healthy throughout his pro career.
+We'll default to him for now, with no clear-cut answer presenting itself.

-After a much-needed change of scenery, Moniak finally found some success with the Angels in 2023.
+After a much-needed change of scenery, Moniak finally found some success with the Angels in 2023 but hasn't sustained that this year.
 There was a lot of other talent in the 2016 Draft, however, much of it plucked after the first round.
-That includes two Cy Young Award winners (Corbin Burnes and Shane Bieber), a Rookie of the Year Award winner (Pete Alonso) and a number of other stars and strong contributors (Bichette, Sean Murphy, Zac Gallen, Tony Gonsolin and Bryan Reynolds, among them).
+That includes two Cy Young Award winners (Burnes and Shane Bieber), a Rookie of the Year Award winner (Pete Alonso) and a number of other stars and strong contributors (Bo Bichette, Sean Murphy, Zac Gallen and Bryan Reynolds, among them).

 Not only did the D-backs select Swanson over his fellow SEC shortstop, they shipped him to Atlanta just six months later in a disastrous trade for pitcher Shelby Miller.
-While Bregman's career got off to a much stronger start, Swanson actually has been more productive recently.
+While Swanson has enjoyed a fine career since then, Bregman has a huge lead in career WAR, although when all is said and done, the best answer here could prove to be a high school pick like Kyle Tucker or Austin Riley.

-Injury concerns led to Houston not reaching a deal with Aiken, who went 17th to Cleveland a year later and hasn't played since 2019.
-Meanwhile, San Diego traded Turner to Washington as a prospect, only to watch him emerge as one of the game's most dynamic talents.
+Injury concerns led to Houston not reaching a deal with Aiken, who went 17th to Cleveland a year later and never reached Double-A. Meanwhile, San Diego traded Turner to Washington as a prospect, only to watch him emerge as one of the game's most dynamic talents.

 2013 (Astros): Mark Appel (0.3)